rchanse/whereisit/README.more.md

 member builddir - points to build-lib

 ---------- setting $rchbls ----(3 choices)
-a. from the console    'export rchbls=fubar'
+a. from the console    'export rchbls=~/fubar'
 b. before INSTALL     '. ~/whereis/rchbls fubar'           or
-                      '. ~/whereis/rchbls'    respond 'fubar' to prompt
+                      '. ~/whereis/rchbls'    respond '~/fubar' to prompt
-c. after INSTALL      '. ~/fubar/rchbls fubar'             or
+c. after INSTALL      '. ~/fubar/rchbls ~/fubar'             or
-                      '. ~/fubar/rchbls'      respond 'fubar' to prompt
+                      '. ~/fubar/rchbls'      respond '~/fubar' to prompt

 ---------- (Re)Starting the environment
-This is for when INSTALL is complete, e. g. new session, login, reset . ~/fubar/engageq fubar or cd ~/fubar     ( or even cd ~/whereis
+This is for when INSTALL is complete, e. g. new session, login, reset

+cd ~/fubar
-. rchbls                       (respond fubar when asked for $rchbls . ~/fubar/engage               ( similar to the INSTALL process
+. ./engage     ( similar to the INSTALL process

----------- really screwing up the environmen ------ goof up  $rchbls        export rchbls=anything_but_exec-lib basenam
+---------- really screwing up the environmen ------ goof up  $rchbls        export rchbls=anything_but_exec-lib